-The Tulsa Zoo participates in various elephant conservation programs, both in human care and in the wild and are very important to our institution.
-The Tulsa Zoo has taken the lead on an Asian elephant conservation project in partnership with the Berdiri Foundation with the help of representatives who work closely with the International Elephant Foundation.
+The Tulsa Zoo participates in various elephant conservation programs, both in human care and in the wild, and is very important to our institution.
+The Tulsa Zoo has taken the lead on an Asian elephant conservation project in partnership with the International Elephant Foundation.

 Northern Sumatra Aceh Province and Way Kambas National Park both on the island of Sumatra in Indonesia